acend/argocd-basics-training/content/en/docs/02/_index.md

 {{% param cliToolName %}} delete application argo-$USER -n {{% param argoInfraNamespace %}}
 ```

 This will delete the `Application` resource.
-Since automated pruning is enabled, Argo CD will also delete the managed `Deployment` and `Service` from the namespace.
+Since automated pruning is enabled and a finalizer is set on the `Application`, Argo CD will also delete the managed `Deployment` and `Service` from the namespace.
 {{% /onlyWhen %}}